bparanj/crystal/electronics/zettel/photo-resistor.md

  This demonstrates how the photoresistor's structure allows its resistance to change with light intensity.

 2. How does the photoresistor's resistance relate to light intensity?

  The resistance of a photoresistor decreases non-linearly with increasing light intensity.
 This relationship  follows an inverse power law, where resistance R is proportional to light intensity I raised to a negative power: $R \propto I^{-\alpha}$, where α is a constant depending on the specific material.
  The relationship between a photoresistor's resistance and light intensity is like the relationship between the number of cars on a highway and the average speed.
 As more cars (photons) enter the highway (photoresistor), the speed (current flow) increases, but not in a straight-line relationship - it tends to level off at very high traffic (light intensity) levels.

+PENDING

+Move this to experiments folder.

  To explore the relationship between resistance and light intensity:

  1) Set up a circuit with a photoresistor, a fixed resistor (e.g., 10kΩ) in series, and a power source (e.g., 5V).